taloy42/TalPosts/tensorboard_guide/tb_guide.md

     )
 ```

-# Estimator Notebook in Sagemaker
+# In the Estimator Notebook in Sagemaker

 * import the `TensorBoardOutputConfig`:
 ```python